pub trait FromStr: Sized {

 Source§impl FromStr for Month

-from a string containing either the full month name,
+Returns a Month from a string containing either the full month name,

 or any of the month ASCII abbreviations.